Unleash/unleash/docs/database-backup.md

-# Datbase backups
+# Database backups
-When upgrading to new major version of Unleash it is advised to do a full database backup to ease rollback in case of failures.
+When upgrading to a new major version of Unleash it is advised to do a full database backup to ease rollback in case of failures.

 1. Create a database backup: